 In the winter semester 2021/2022, Maisha M. Auma critically examined issues around diversity in research institutions, inclusion, and intersectionality and from transnational perspectives in the framework of the lecture series “Intersectional Diversity Studies.
 Critical Diversity and Gender Studies in the 21st Century”.
 In addition, she offered a LabMeeting/Colloquium in a block format.

-“New and important social issues, debates, and research objectives in the Berlin area are, for example, diversity-oriented restitution research,” emphasizes Maisha M. Auma.
+“New and important social issues, debates, and research objectives in the Berlin area are, for example, diversity-oriented restitution research,” emphasized Maisha M. Auma.
 “The fact that Berlin, as a former colonial metropolis, is now assuming political responsibility to address colonial injustices such as the genocide against the Namaqua and Herero or the return of stolen objects gives rise to hope that racially marginalized groups and post-migrant realities in Berlin, including academia, will become institutionally visible in Berlin.
 The Berlin University Alliance takes on a central role in establishing these contemporary issues.”

-The DiGENet guest professorship in the cross-cutting theme Diversity and Gender Equality of the BUA structures partial aspects of these debates and the research questions generated from them in the form of public lecture series, seminars, and colloquia.
+The DiGENet guest professorship in the cross-cutting theme Diversity and Gender Equality of the BUA structured partial aspects of these debates and the research questions generated from them in the form of public lecture series, seminars, and colloquia.
 It started with “Yallah Diversity” in the summer semester of 2021.
-In this public series of seminars, Maisha M. Auma discusses theoretical terms such as “post-migrant”, “decolonial”, and “racism-critical” with stakeholders from the Berlin academic landscape.
+In this public series of seminars, Maisha M. Auma discussed theoretical terms such as “post-migrant”, “decolonial”, and “racism-critical” with stakeholders from the Berlin academic landscape.